top of page

 10e.
 The Trustees must deal with any property vested in them as Trustees by way of sale as directed by the Society.
 Such direction shall be passed by a resolution of the members and be evidenced by a certificate signed by the Secretary of the Society.

-11 The management of the Society shall be entrusted to a Committee consisting of the 6 Senior Officials, Match Secretary and Assistant Match Secretary and not more than 12 elected Committee members.
-Additionally, the Society may appoint the following Non-Executive Officers: A President and up to 4 Vice President.
+11. The management of the Society shall be entrusted to a Committee consisting of the 9 Senior Officials, Match Secretary, Veterans Match Secretary, and not more than 12 elected Committee members.

 12 The Committee shall set up a sub committee of 5 of its members, which must not include the Senior Officials, to act as the Disciplinary Committee.
 This Committee may expel from membership, or impose an alternative punishment, any member or official who wilfully disobeys any of the Society rules or is guilty of any action which may bring the name of the Society into disrepute; due consideration will be given to any explanation offered by the member.
 A member expelled shall have no claim on the property of the Society and shall only be eligible for re-election to membership at the discretion of the Committee.